danielfett/draft-dpop/main.md

 # Authorization Server-Provided Nonce {#ASNonce}

+A malicious party controlling the client
+(including potentially the end user) can create DPoP proofs for use arbitrarily far in the future.
-Including a nonce value contributed by the authorization server in the DPoP proof MAY be used by authorization servers to limit the lifetime of DPoP proofs.
+This section specifies a mechanism based on opaque nonces provided by the authorization server that can be used to limit the lifetime of DPoP proofs.

-The server is in control of when to require the use of a new nonce value in subsequent DPoP proofs.
+The authorization server decides when to require the use of a new nonce value in subsequent DPoP proofs.

-Without employing such a mechanism, a malicious party controlling the client (including potentially the end user) can create DPoP proofs for use arbitrarily far in the future.
-This section specifies how server-provided nonces are used with DPoP.

-An authorization server MAY supply a nonce value to be included by the client in DPoP proofs sent.
-In this case, the authorization server responds to requests not including a nonce with an HTTP `400` (Bad Request) error response per Section 5.2 of [@!RFC6749] using `use_dpop_nonce` as the error code value.
-The authorization server includes a `DPoP-Nonce` HTTP header in the response supplying a nonce value to be used when sending the subsequent request.
+When an authorization server wants the client to include a nonce in the DPoP proof, it replies to requests without a nonce with a specific error response conveying the nonce.
+The response:

+* MUST convey the nonce in the `DPoP-Nonce` HTTP header field;
+* MUST NOT convey more than one `DPoP-Nonce` HTTP header field;
+* have HTTP status `400` (Bad Request) per Section 5.2 of [@!RFC6749] using `use_dpop_nonce` as the
+error code value.

 This same error code is used when supplying a new nonce value when there was a nonce mismatch.

-The client will typically retry the request with the new nonce value supplied upon receiving a `use_dpop_nonce` error with an accompanying nonce value.
+A compliant client receiving such a response,
+MUST retry the request supplying the nonce encoding its value in the `nonce` claim of the DPoP proof.

 For example, in response to a token request without a nonce when the authorization server requires one, the authorization server can respond with a `DPoP-Nonce` value such as the following to provide